Skip to main contentAccessibility Statement

 Foundation training

-Participants learn how to put this simple technique into practice including how to get started, how to run a session and how to deal with common problems which can arise.
-The training also aims to enable participants to:
+In the Foundation to Drawing and Talking Therapy course, participants learn how to put this simple technique into practice including how to get started, how to run a session and how to deal with common problems which can arise.

-• understand the importance of giving pupils time and space to draw and talk in the presence of a supportive and attentive adult
+• the importance of giving pupils time and space to draw and talk in the presence of a supportive and attentive adult

-• know how to use the process to help children who are struggling to process difficult emotions and possibly displaying worrying behaviour
+• how to use the process to help children who are struggling to process difficult emotions and possibly displaying worrying behaviour

 Advanced training

-This training enables adults to gain a greater understanding of the therapeutic nature of the work involved and to be able to apply it in a variety of situations, including groups and sand play.
-Questions can be asked about the current work you are doing 1:1 with children, building and affirming the skills already learnt in foundation training.
+The Advanced Knowledge in Drawing and Talking training enables adults to gain a greater understanding of the therapeutic nature of the work involved and to be able to apply it in a variety of situations, including groups and sand play.

 The advanced training also aims to enable participants to: